-Black, Embiid lead No. 18 Kansas past Hoyas 86-64Kansas' Tarik Black, top, gets past Georgetown's Mikael Hopkins to put up a shot during the first half of an NCAA college basketball game Saturday, Dec.
+Black, Embiid lead No. 18 Kansas past Hoyas 86-64Kansas' Naadir Tharpe (10) tries to steal the ball away from Georgetown's Joshua Smith (24) during the first half of an NCAA college basketball game Saturday, Dec.
 21, 2013, in Lawrence, Kan.
-Kansas won the game 86-64.
 (AP Photo/Charlie Riedel)

 LAWRENCE, Kan.
 (AP) -- Tarik Black never let his chin drop.
 He never quit working hard in practice.
 He never stopped making the rest of his Kansas teammates laugh until their stomachs hurt.

 If anything, once he was relegated to the bench, Black did all of that stuff even better.